Medtronic (NYSE:MDT) Price Target Raised to $130.00 at Credit Suisse Group

-Medtronic (NYSE:MDT) had its price target raised by equities researchers at Credit Suisse Group from $126.00 to $130.00 in a research report issued on Thursday, Price Targets.com reports.
-The brokerage presently has an “outperform” rating on the medical technology company’s stock.
-Credit Suisse Group’s price objective points to a potential upside of 10.28% from the stock’s previous close.
+Medtronic (NYSE:MDT) had its price objective increased by stock analysts at Credit Suisse Group from $126.00 to $130.00 in a research note issued to investors on Wednesday, Benzinga reports.
+The firm currently has an “outperform” rating on the medical technology company’s stock.
+Credit Suisse Group’s target price would indicate a potential upside of 10.29% from the company’s current price.

-A number of other analysts have also recently weighed in on the company.
-SVB Leerink restated a “market perform” rating and issued a $129.00 price target (up from $123.00) on shares of Medtronic in a research note on Wednesday.
-Piper Sandler boosted their price target on Medtronic from $120.00 to $130.00 and gave the stock an “overweight” rating in a research note on Tuesday, November 24th.
-Smith Barney Citigroup boosted their price target on Medtronic from $120.00 to $128.00 in a report on Wednesday, November 25th.
-Truist upped their price objective on Medtronic to $128.00 and gave the stock a “buy” rating in a report on Wednesday, November 25th.
-Finally, BTIG Research upped their price target on shares of Medtronic from $119.00 to $124.00 and gave the stock a “buy” rating in a research report on Wednesday, November 25th.
-One research analyst has rated the stock with a sell rating, three have given a hold rating, twenty have issued a buy rating and one has assigned a strong buy rating to the stock.
-Medtronic has a consensus rating of “Buy” and an average target price of $122.50.
+MDT has been the subject of a number of other research reports.
+The Goldman Sachs Group raised shares of Medtronic from a “sell” rating to a “neutral” rating and lifted their target price for the company from $100.00 to $119.00 in a research note on Tuesday, December 15th.
+Raymond James boosted their target price on Medtronic from $122.00 to $128.00 and gave the company an “outperform” rating in a research note on Thursday, February 25th.
+Truist raised their price target on Medtronic to $128.00 and gave the stock a “buy” rating in a research note on Wednesday, November 25th.
+Piper Sandler boosted their price target on Medtronic from $120.00 to $130.00 and gave the company an “overweight” rating in a research note on Tuesday, November 24th.
+Finally, BTIG Research raised their price objective on shares of Medtronic from $119.00 to $124.00 and gave the company a “buy” rating in a research report on Wednesday, November 25th.
+One analyst has rated the stock with a sell rating, three have given a hold rating, twenty have issued a buy rating and one has issued a strong buy rating to the company.
+The company presently has a consensus rating of “Buy” and a consensus target price of $122.50.

-In other news, SVP Carol A. Surface sold 15,000 shares of the business’s stock in a transaction dated Monday, December 28th.
-The stock was sold at an average price of $114.90, for a total transaction of $1,723,500.00.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this hyperlink.
-Also, EVP Robert John White sold 10,930 shares of the business’s stock in a transaction dated Friday, December 18th.
-The stock was sold at an average price of $115.46, for a total value of $1,261,977.80.
-Following the transaction, the executive vice president now directly owns 55,852 shares of the company’s stock, valued at approximately $6,448,671.92.
+In other news, EVP Robert John White sold 10,930 shares of Medtronic stock in a transaction that occurred on Friday, December 18th.
+The stock was sold at an average price of $115.46, for a total transaction of $1,261,977.80.
+Following the sale, the executive vice president now owns 55,852 shares of the company’s stock, valued at approximately $6,448,671.92.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
+Also, SVP Carol A. Surface sold 15,000 shares of the business’s stock in a transaction that occurred on Monday, December 28th.
+The shares were sold at an average price of $114.90, for a total value of $1,723,500.00.
 The disclosure for this sale can be found here.
-Company insiders own 0.52% of the company’s stock.
+0.52% of the stock is currently owned by corporate insiders.

-A number of institutional investors and hedge funds have recently bought and sold shares of MDT.
-Vantage Consulting Group Inc purchased a new stake in shares of Medtronic in the fourth quarter worth $26,000.
-Concord Wealth Partners purchased a new stake in shares of Medtronic in the fourth quarter worth $26,000.
-Safeguard Investment Advisory Group LLC purchased a new stake in shares of Medtronic in the fourth quarter worth $26,000.
-JCIC Asset Management Inc. grew its stake in shares of Medtronic by 335.2% in the fourth quarter.
-JCIC Asset Management Inc. now owns 235 shares of the medical technology company’s stock worth $28,000 after acquiring an additional 181 shares during the last quarter.
-Finally, Diversified LLC purchased a new stake in shares of Medtronic during the fourth quarter valued at $25,000.
-Institutional investors and hedge funds own 79.17% of the company’s stock.
+Several hedge funds have recently made changes to their positions in MDT.
+J. Goldman & Company acquired a new stake in shares of Medtronic during the 3rd quarter valued at about $6,821,000.
+Crow Point Partners boosted its holdings in Medtronic by 26.7% during the third quarter.
+Crow Point Partners now owns 545 shares of the medical technology company’s stock valued at $36,000 after purchasing an additional 115 shares in the last quarter.
+Eagle Asset Management grew its stake in shares of Medtronic by 83.5% in the 3rd quarter.
+Eagle Asset Management now owns 82,204 shares of the medical technology company’s stock valued at $5,502,000 after purchasing an additional 37,408 shares during the period.
+MUFG Americas grew its stake in shares of Medtronic by 7.6% in the 3rd quarter.
+MUFG Americas now owns 144,758 shares of the medical technology company’s stock valued at $9,691,000 after purchasing an additional 10,256 shares during the period.
+Finally, EQIS Capital Management raised its holdings in shares of Medtronic by 651.1% in the 4th quarter.
+EQIS Capital Management now owns 15,292 shares of the medical technology company’s stock worth $1,176,000 after buying an additional 13,256 shares in the last quarter.
+Institutional investors own 79.17% of the company’s stock.

 About Medtronic